KL-Hsu/mathematical_modeling_of_complex_formation/Readme.md

 ## Documentation

-We provides functions to explore the robustness and controllability of protein complex formation systems and evaluate/compare the performance of given circuits in eight system's characteristics.
+We provide functions to explore the robustness and controllability of protein complex formation systems and evaluate/compare the performance of given circuits in eight system's characteristics.
 All the source codes are available in src/.

 Model parameters:

-- lam1, lam2 and lam3 are the degradation rate constant ($hour^{-1}$) of p1 monomer, p2 monomer and dimer.
+- lam1, lam2 and lam3 are the degradation rate constants ($hour^{-1}$) of p1 monomer, p2 monomer and dimer.
 - K is the association constant ($nM^{-1}$) of p1 and p2.
-- c1 and c2 are the synthesis rate ($nM/hour$)  of p1 and p2 monomer.
+- c1 and c2 are the synthesis rates ($nM/hour$)  of p1 and p2 monomers.

 ### Robustness